fhollenbach/course_page209/pages/syllabus.md

 ### COMMUNICATION:
 The best place to ask questions is in the class room.
 If your question is not related to class material or relevant to other students, we can discuss it after class.
-I encourage you to visit my officece hours to discuss any difficulties with the readings or homeworks.
+I encourage you to visit my office hours to discuss any difficulties with the readings or homeworks.
 Again, however, you should at least attempt to solve the problem on your own first.